 Take the Magic Initiate feat and learn the following Bard spells:

-At level two, take School of Illusion as your Arcane Tradition.
+At level three, take School of Illusion as your Arcane Tradition.

 When you reach level four, take the Actor feat.
 This allows you to mimic the speech and sounds of other creatures, which is perfect for tricking NPCs and other members of your party.